2025 Nobel Peace Prize awarded to Maria Corina Machado, Venezuela opposition leader, for promoting democracy

 "In the past year, Miss Machado has been forced to live in hiding.
 Despite serious threats against her life, she has remained in the country, a choice that has inspired millions," said Frydnes.
 "When authoritarians seize power, it is crucial to recognize courageous defenders of freedom who rise and resist."

+"I am in shock," Machado said after learning she had been awarded the prize on Friday, according to the French news agency AFP, which said it received a video from her press team in which she could be heard reacting to the accolade in a phone call with a close ally.

-Venezuela has been ruled by an autocratic regime for decades, currently led by President Nicolas Maduro, whose election in 2024 was widely dismissed as non-democratic and whose leadership is not recognized by the U.S. or many other nations.
-Maduro has been locked in an increasingly tense standoff with President Trump's government, which has accuses Maduro of working with drug smuggling gangs that traffic narcotics into the U.S.
+Venezuela has been ruled by an autocratic regime for decades and is currently led by President Nicolas Maduro, whose election in 2024 was widely dismissed as non-democratic and whose leadership is not recognized by the U.S. and many other nations.
+Maduro has been locked in an increasingly tense standoff with the Trump administration, which has accused Maduro of working with drug smuggling gangs that traffic narcotics into the U.S.

-The Trump administration has instead recognized an opposition politician backed by Machado as the legitimate winner of the 2024 election.
+The administration has instead recognized an opposition politician backed by Machado, Senator Edmundo Gonzalez Urrutia, as the legitimate winner of the 2024 election.

+In a post on social media shortly after the winner was announced, Urrutia said, "Our beloved Maria Corina Machado, awarded the Nobel Peace Prize 2025!
+Well-deserved recognition for the long struggle of a woman and of an entire people for our freedom and democracy.
+Venezuela's first Nobel!
+Congratulations @mariacorinaya, Venezuela will be free!"

 Rumors have circulated on social media for weeks that Machado, who has remained in hiding since the 2024 election, could be sheltering at the U.S. embassy in her country's capital.
 Machado has backed the U.S. military pressure on Maduro's regime as a "necessary measure" toward the "restoration of popular sovereignty in Venezuela."

-Following the brief detention of Machado early this year, when she was arrested after leading anti-government protests in Caracas, Mr. Trump issued a warning to Maduro about the safety of opposition leaders.
+Following a brief detention of Machado early this year, when she was arrested after leading anti-government protests in Caracas, President Trump issued a warning to Maduro about the safety of opposition leaders.

 Mr. Trump said Machado was "peacefully expressing the voices and the WILL of the Venezuelan people with hundreds of thousands of people demonstrating against the regime.
 The great Venezuelan American community in the United States overwhelmingly support a free Venezuela and strongly supported me.
 These freedom fighters should not be harmed and MUST stay SAFE and ALIVE!"